Hepatitis B Foundation co-founders chosen for major new award from the American Association for the Study of Liver Diseases

-We are pleased to announce that Hepatitis B Foundation co-founders Joan Block, RN, and Timothy M. Block, PhD, will be receiving a very significant honor in November during The Liver Meeting, the annual meeting of the American Association for the Study of LiverDiseases (AASLD).
+Doylestown, Pa., Nov.
+12, 2020 – Hepatitis B Foundation co-founders Joan Block, R.N., and Timothy M. Block, Ph.D., will receive a very significant honor on Nov.
+14 during The Liver Meeting, which is the annual meeting of the American Association for the Study of Liver Diseases (AASLD).

 “The dedication and leadership in the fight against hepatitis B demonstrated by Joan and Tim for so many years inspires all of us and has set a high bar for everyone associated with the Hepatitis B Foundation,” Rosen said.
 “Joan and Tim have always combined great intellectual rigor in their research and public health endeavors with heartfelt compassion for people living with hepatitis B.”

 The Hepatitis B Foundation (HBF) is a nonprofit organization dedicated to finding a cure and improving the quality of life for those affected by hepatitis B worldwide.
-Joan and Tim Block established the HBF in 1991, along with Paul and Janine Witte.
+Joan and Tim Block established the HBF in 1991, along with Janine and Paul Witte.
 Today, it is a trusted global authority and primary portal of information about hepatitis B, with 4 million website visits annually from more than 100 countries.
-The HBF reaches thousands of people each year through email, social media and community-based screening and linkage to care programs.
+HBF reaches thousands of people each year through email, social media and community-based screening and linkage to care programs.

 The Blocks are receiving this award to recognize their outstanding efforts to raise awareness and prioritization of hepatitis B, and to ensure that the 2 million people living with hepatitis B in the U.S. have unhindered access to screening, appropriate medical care and treatment.
 Under their leadership, HBF’s long-standing commitment to advocacy has resulted in many groundbreaking successes that have prohibited discrimination, increased focus and dollars for research to find a cure for hepatitis B and better treatment for liver cancer, and improved access to medication across the U.S.